dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 that the signal channel may need to operate over a link that is experiencing a DDoS attack and hence is subject to severe packet loss and high latency.

-While DOTS is able to function with just the signal channel, the addition of the DOTS data channel provides for additional and more efficient capabilities.
+While DOTS is able to request mitigation with just the signal channel, the addition of the DOTS data channel provides for additional and more efficient capabilities.
 The primary purpose of the data channel is to support DOTS related configuration and policy information exchange between the DOTS client and the DOTS server.
 Examples of such information include

 * Defining names or aliases for attack targets (resources).
 Those names can be used in subsequent signal channel exchanges to more efficiently refer to the